fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 ====================================================================
 This license is based on the Apache Software License, version 1.1

-%% The following software may be included in this product:  Jing; Use of any of this software is governed by the terms of the license below:  Jing Copying Conditions

-Copyright (c) 2001-2003 Thai Open Source Software Center Ltd All rights reserved.

-Redistribution and use in source and binary forms, with or without modification,are permitted provided that the following conditions are met:

-    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-    * Redistributions in binary form must reproduce the above copyright notice,this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-    * Neither the name of the Thai Open Source Software Center Ltd nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" ANDANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIEDWARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE AREDISCLAIMED.
-IN NO EVENT SHALL THE REGENTS OR CONTRIBUTORS BE LIABLE FOR ANYDIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES(INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ONANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT(INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THISSOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 %% The following software may be included in this product:  RelaxNGCC; Use of any of this software is governed by the terms of the license below: